Molluscum Contagiosum

 wfwPU1mNTlCW3COKrzq6__162_molluscum1.jpg

-Fig. 1: Typical lesions of molluscum contagiosum.
+Fig. 1: Picture of how molluscum typically looks.

 HOW IS OCULAR MOLLUSCUM DIAGNOSED?